Gabrieleenx/Parallel_gripper/readme.md

 ![Alt Text](images/shell1.jpg)

 Thhe gripper should now be finished, if you have problems with belt skipping, then you need to tension the belt more.
+Also make sure the belt tracks good when tensioning, the belt shouldn't try to move up or down.

 ![Alt Text](images/gripper_done.jpg)